Mean Girls (musical): Broadway (2018–2020)

-U.S. National Tour
+U.S. national tour (2019–2023)

-The U.S. national tour began in Buffalo, New York, at Shea's Performing Arts Center, on September 21, 2019.
-Mary Kate Morrissey plays Janis Sarkisian, with Danielle Wade as Cady Heron, Mariah Rose Faith as Regina George, Megan Masako Haley as Gretchen Wieners, Jonalyn Saxer as Karen Smith, Eric Huffman as Damian Hubbard, Adante Carter as Aaron Samuels, and Kabir Bery as Kevin Gnapoor.
+The first U.S. national tour began in Buffalo, New York, at Shea's Performing Arts Center, on September 21, 2019, with Mary Kate Morrissey as Janis Sarkisian, Danielle Wade as Cady Heron, Mariah Rose Faith as Regina George, Megan Masako Haley as Gretchen Wieners, Jonalyn Saxer as Karen Smith, Eric Huffman as Damian Hubbard, Adante Carter as Aaron Samuels, and Kabir Bery as Kevin Gnapoor.
+The national tour concluded in Fort Lauderdale, Florida on May 7, 2023 at the Broward Center for the Performing Arts.